 The Public Policy Club has some amazing initiatives planned for 2020, and we’d love to give our wonderful members the opportunity to help out!
 There are 3 distinct roles that you can apply for: an Event Organiser, a High Schools Coordinator, or a Content Creator.
 APPLY TO BE A DELEGATE HERE Content Creators Positions available:… Read More 2020 Delegate Applications Now Open!

-The Public Policy is opening Executive Committee positions for 2019!
-We are looking for passionate and self-led students to be a part of our team.
+The Public Policy is opening Executive Committee positions for 2020!
+We are looking for passionate and self-led students to be a part of our team during a critical election year.
 In this role, you can work with other PPC team members to create content, competitions or events that increase youth engagement with public policy.
-You should be able to take… Read More Applications for PPC 2019 Executive Committee
+You… Read More Apply to be in the Public Policy Club Exec for 2020!

 By Yi Xin Heng Healthcare remains a perennial concern of New Zealanders, which is why the local elections for District Health Board (DHB) candidates should be closely watched.
 Candidates will be competing against a backdrop of mounting dissatisfaction expressed by both DHB employees and the public.
 In 2018, for instance, 30,000 nurses were involved in… Read More Blog | Local Election Watch 2019: Electing the Leaders of Our Healthcare System